Join the Orchestra

 Beginning Orchestra students go on a few trips throughout their first year.
 Trips include City Lights Theater and Schlitterbahn!

 Students will perform in the Fall, Winter, and Spring Orchestra Concerts which are all in Georgetown ISD.
 Dates will be on the website/CHARMS calendar.
-Students will also be able to perform in the annual Solo & Ensemble contest in GISD.
+Students will also perform in the annual Solo & Ensemble contest in GISD during January.

 You will receive instructions on how to sign up to use CHARMS to stay in the loop about Orchestra.
 CHARMS is a web-based program the Fine Arts teachers use to deliver information, communicate, ask for volunteers, and much more. https://www.charmsoffice.com/charms/login.asp